How to Differentiate Your Destination by Creating an Easter Guide

 One of the biggest mistakes Destination Marketing Organizations (DMOs) make is creating storyless campaigns just for the sake of having fresh content on social media.

-So don’t just make a post that says “Happy Easter,” make sure your easter content is tying back to your brand story and furthering the narrative of what makes your destination unique.
-One fun and engaging way to promote easter is to center your campaign around an Easter-themed destination guide based on what makes your location special.
+For example, a post that simply says "Happy Easter" is a missed opportunity to tie back to your brand story and further the narrative of what makes your destination unique.
+One fun and engaging way to promote easter is to center your campaign around an Easter-themed destination guide or digital passport based on what makes your location special.
 For instance, Napa, CA could create an Easter wine guide.
-Guides help locals and visitors explore your destination in a curated way, which can help to further DMO's brand and marketing goals.
+Guides help locals and visitors explore your destination in a curated way, which can help to further DMO's brand and destination marketing goals

 What Is an Easter Guide?